cynthiablee/tariff-browser-extension/README.md

 WHAT:
-This is a Chrome browser extension that replaces the phrase "computational thinking" with the phrase "Santa Claus."
+This is a Chrome browser extension that replaces the word "tariff" with the phrase "indirect tax that Americans will have to pay on things they consume"

 WHY:
 For fun.